ggerganov/llama.cpp/examples/llava/README.md

 Now both the LLaMA part and the image encoder is in the `llava-v1.5-7b` directory.

 ## TODO

-These will be include in this pr:

-- [ ] Better command line interface.

-These will be another PR:

 - [ ] Support server mode.
 - [ ] Support non-CPU backend for the image encoding part.